Nhii0492/Parkinson_Prediction/README.md

 The goal is to build a **lightweight, accurate, and explainable deep learning model** that can support early diagnosis, especially in **resource-constrained areas** where access to neurologists is limited.

-This project was developed as part of the **USR “Co-Creating a Happy Life for the Elderly” Achievement Competition** at **National Chung Cheng University**.
+This project was developed as part of the **USR “Co-Creating a Happy Life for the Elderly”

 ---